tuokaikyle/1000-fake-users/README.md

 Put these 1000 or even more fake users into a db to test your starter project.
 You can easily add or modify the attributes.
 Uses Faker.js.
-Use weighted values and normal distribution algorithm to generate realistic data.
+Uses weighted values and normal distribution algorithm to generate realistic data.

 ## How to run